resolve109/study-aws-sa/aws-study-guide.md

   - Not used for automatically auditing or managing security groups
   - Supports deep packet inspection for advanced filtering
   - Can replicate on-premises inspection use cases, performing traffic flow inspection and filtering in the AWS environment
+  - Makes it easy to deploy essential network protections for all VPCs
+  - Provides customizable rules for stateful traffic inspection and filtering
+  - Scales automatically with network traffic without provisioning or managing infrastructure
+  - Ideal for replacing on-premises inspection servers that perform traffic flow inspection and filtering
+  - More appropriate for traffic inspection and filtering than GuardDuty (which focuses on threat detection)
+  - Provides direct traffic filtering capabilities that Traffic Mirroring alone doesn't offer

 ### AWS WAF (Web Application Firewall)
 - **Key Attach Points**: